 Furthermore, an interesting feature is its “Repair Reports”, which are entirely free for owners of the BlueDriver OBDII Scan Tool.
 It allows consumers to hook into a database of more than 4.3 million fixes for trouble codes, which have been by certified auto mechanics.

 Still not sold on the idea of an OBD scanner?
 Look around our website for additional resources

 We’re here to assist you in the purchase of an OBD scanner that is perfectly suited to your needs.
-To help you in this process, we have a plethora of information and resources available to help you come to a decision on which model you should buy and how to download the correct software for it.
+To help you in this process, we have a plethora of information and resources available to help you come to a decision on which model you should buy.